-The disconnect device should be located at the PGC, where the renewable energy generating facility and the buildings electrical system interconnects, or at the distribution board.
+The disconnect device should be located at the PGC, where the PV system and the buildings electrical system interconnects, or at the distribution board.
 The disconnection device also referred to as main switch, inverter supply shall be visible, easily accessible to service personnel and should allow manual operation.
 See section 7.2 Annex B for more details.